Butchers Hill, Baltimore: History

 Unlike most Baltimore neighborhoods, which developed as outgrowth from areas near the harbor, streams, or water mills, or as cross-roads trading settlements, Butchers Hill was long a geographically isolated and prosperous trading village.

 The area had been home to humans for thousands of years when the first people of European heritage arrived in the 17th century.
-In 1667, Quinton Parker and his fiance, Mary Onley, claimed a 100-acre tract of land in the area, though they soon conveyed it to John Kemp, who used it as a plantation Kemp sold it in 1683, to Nicholas Rogers, who built a house and was the first person of European heritage to live in the area.
+In 1667, Quinton Parker and his fiancé, Mary Onley, claimed a 100-acre tract of land in the area, though they soon conveyed it to John Kemp, who used it as a plantation.
+Kemp sold it in 1683, to Nicholas Rogers, who built a house and was the first person of European heritage to live in the area.
 Nicholas's son, William, inherited the land and began to develop it.
-Bu 1803, the neighborhood was as Hampstead Hill, after the similarly hilly Hampstead Heath in London.
+By 1776, the neighborhood area was known as Hampstead Hill, potentially after the similarly hilly Hampstead Heath in London.
 William's son, Benjamin, fell into debt, and the land was sold at sheriff's auction to Irish American shipping magnate William Patterson.
 Patterson never lived in the area, but he and his family are primarily responsible for the area's development in the 1800s.
 Patterson leased land to butcher and innkeeper Jacob Loundenslager.
 Until 1835, the area was known as "Loundenslager's Hill."

 Over time, other butchers, poultry preparers, and tanners moved in, many of whom were German and/or Jewish.
 The city would not allow them in other neighborhoods and kept them on the outskirts due to the objectionable nature of their professions and often unpleasant odors.
 Eventually, the neighborhood was renamed for their line of work.

 Frederick Douglass wrote that when he first arrived in Baltimore in 1826 as an 8-year-old enslaved child named Fred Bailey, he stepped off a sloop from Talbot County at Smith's Wharf and was instructed to take a flock of sheep to Butchers Hill.

 During the Civil War, the area prospered.
 Patterson Park was used for Union encampment and military hospitals.
 Butchers in the area provided meat to the Union troops and prospered financially.
 One such butcher was Jacob J. Blankard, who built a mansion in the area that is now known as the Blankard-Gunther House.